 The National Complete Streets Coalition (NCSC) is the leading authority in Complete Streets policy and program implementation.
 Its Complete Streets template offers substantive policy and program parameters that are often considered when crafting a Complete Streets law or policy.
-(See Inset 1.)
+[See Text Box 1.]
 All but one of the surveyed cities use the NCSC template.
+The Missoula Complete Streets Resolution 7473, adopted in 2009, is cited as one of the country's best Complete Streets policies by the National Complete Streets Coalition.
+It was amended in 2016 as Resolution 8098 and begins with a declaration to "increase the usability of all streets for all modes of travel for citizens of all ages and ability in Missoula."

-Based on a review of NCSC guidance and Complete Streets ordinances, resolutions, and policies, it is recommended that the City of Providence's Complete Streets Ordinance include the following in order to align with NCSC policy parameters:
+Based on a review of NCSC guidance and Complete Streets ordinances, resolutions, and policies, it is recommended that the City of Providence's Complete Streets Ordinance include the following in order to align the substance and form of the ordinance with NCSC policy parameters (as done in New Orleans, Portland, Missoula, and Worcester):